-- Black Dashboard Django – the product page
+- Black Dashboard Django – product page (contains DEMO & sources)

 What is Django